 Upon entering the program, all Doctoral Students must first declare their Geographic Major Field from among the following three fields.
 Each geographic field requires a sequence of courses designed to provide the student with the necessary background for teaching competence in the entire breadth of the geographic field:

-Those selecting Europe as a geographic field must take Hist 5305--Those selecting Europe as a geographic field must take Hist 5305-Historiography of European History and are required to choose, in consultation with and with the approval of their committee, two other 5000-Level European History readings courses that satisfy their particular area and era of specialty.
+Those selecting Europe as their major geographic field must take Hist 5305--Those selecting Europe as a geographic field must take Hist 5305-Historiography of European History and are required to choose, in consultation with and with the approval of their committee, two other 5000-Level European History readings courses that satisfy their particular area and era of specialty.

-Students who choose World History as their Major Geographic Field must take 9 hours of differing World History "Studies in" courses excluding History 5307-Historiography of World History, which is already a general degree requirement.
+Students who choose World history as their Major Geographic Field must take 9 hours of differing World History "Studies in" courses excluding History 5307-Historiography of World History, which is already a general degree requirement.

 Within their primary geographic field students must also choose two emphases represented by two different faculty members within that geography.
 The selection of those emphases is left to the discretion of the student, their advisor and their committee.

-Non-Major Geographic Field (9 hours)
+Secondary Geographic Field (9 hours)

-One Thematic Field (9 hours)
+Thematic Field (9 hours)

 Students must also select one thematic field from the following list (or petition the Graduate Studies Committee for approval a thematic field not appearing on the list) and complete nine hours of coursework in that thematic field.
 Thematic fields must include course work that examines the particular Historical Theme across different geographies.
 Therefore students are required to select a committee member for the Thematic Field who does not represent their either of their geographic fields.